-The following are nine species with singular known sight records or specimens from Pulich's, Birds of North-Central Texas, 1988.
+The following are ten species with singular known sight records or specimens from Pulich's, Birds of North-Central Texas, 1988.
 These are not birds listed under "Species of Uncertain Occurrence," but birds that are listed in the definitive checklist.
 These were birds observed in only one county of the study area, usually on one single date.
 None of them have been reported since.
-Five of the nine species include collected specimens.
-The other four observations are based on written reports.
+Five of the ten species include collected specimens.
+The other five observations are based on written reports.
 No photographs are known to exist for any of them.

 Band-tailed Pigeon - Observational.
 One sight record from Stephen's Co., August 18, 1969 (Williams, 1970).
 No other information (Pulich, p.163).

 Pomarine Jaeger - Specimen.
 One specimen record from Lake Kickapoo, Archer Co., on October 8, 1957 (Pulich, p.
 148).

 Green Kingfisher - Specimen taken from Wise Co., January 3, 1889, by J. A. Donald.
 Pulich says the specimen has apparently been lost (Pulich, p.194).
 There have been no other observational records since then (although we now have two photo-records of Ringed Kingfisher - a South Texas specialty).

 Western Wood-Pewee - Specimens (2) mislabeled or misidentified from Dallas Museum of Natural History collection (DMNH 4866 and 5035).
 Birds were consequently sent elsewhere for study and proved to be Western Wood-Pewees rather than Eastern.
 One came from Tarrant Co., 1954, and one from Young Co., in 1956.
 Pulich dismisses other weak sightings of this confusing species, and there have been no further observations since his publication (Pulich, p.207).
 Although these specimens do not represent a single observation, I have added them here because of the uniqueness of a confirmed species never actually identified in the field from the study area.